 This involves killing adult fleas and inhibiting the flea growth cycle.

 Vacuum carpet, wells, cracks and crevices on floor everyday to remove adult fleas, larvae and eggs.
 Put some flea powder into the vacuum bag in order to kill fleas in it.
 After vacuuming, remove and throw away bags from vacuum cleaner immediately.

 Wash your dog’s bedding in hot, soapy water once a week.
 Add some flea shampoo to the water.
 If flea infestation is severe, throw away old bedding and replace with new one.

 3. Treating your yard

-Treat your yard with natural flea powders such as diatomaceceous earth or borate powder.
+Treat your yard with natural flea powders such as diatomaceceous earth or Fleabusters borate powder.